tgi-io/tgi-core/spec/README.md

 ```
 #### METHODS
 #### setInterface(interface)
-<p>Setting the interface for the application determines the primary method of user interaction.</p>
+Setting the interface for the application determines the primary method of user interaction.

 &nbsp;<b><i>must supply Interface object:</i></b>
 ```javascript
 new Application().setInterface();